-Photo album of great memories: For many people who are going through a recovery process, the greatest driving force to succeed is not the future but instead the past.
-They remember better times when a substance abuse disorder had not disrupted their day-to-day lives.
-They think back to when they had strong relationships with their friends and families because they were in full control of their thoughts and emotions.
-If your loved one would benefit from a trip down memory lane, then you can use a photo album to take them there.
-Consider snapshots of vacations, moments with loved ones and pets, great achievements like getting a new car, and so forth to fill the album with happy, encouraging memories.
-You can conclude the album with a note about how you look forward to many more years of fun together.
+- Photo album of great memories: For many people who are going through a recovery process, reminiscing on memories of the past can make them feel loved.
+Gifting a photo book as a recovery gift can help remind your loved one of better times when a substance use disorder had not disrupted their day-to-day lives.
+Visual reminders can help a person to think back to when he or she had strong relationships with their friends and families and were in full control of their thoughts and emotions.
+Consider snapshots of vacations, moments with loved ones, great achievements like getting a new car, and so on to fill the album with happy, encouraging memories.
+Leave a few blank pages at the end to add future memories.

-Stationery and a journal: Another good way to keep track of favorite memories is to keep a journal or a diary.
+- Stationery and a journal: Another good way to keep track of favorite memories is to keep a journal or a diary.
 You can gift a personalized journal and matching stationery set to your loved one.
 Many people in recovery find that keeping a journal can be as remedial as other forms of therapy and treatments.
 A journal can be used to record daily emotions, triggers, and other concerns related to recovery and detox.
 By identifying what is working and what might be tempting them to use drugs or alcohol again, your loved one will be better prepared for the road ahead.

 Where Else Can You Find Great Gift Ideas?

 Are you not certain if any of the gifts for recovering addicts provided on this list are right for your friend or family member?
 No worries, there are other ways to find personalized and meaningful recovery gifts.

 A big part of recovery is creating a support system and a group of loved ones who genuinely want to see that person succeed.
 You can use that support system now to brainstorm a great holiday gift for that special someone in your life.
 Consider collaborating with friends, family, coworkers and others to brainstorm solid recovery gift ideas together.